Somebody somewhere knows what the exact average car accident settlement is in the State of California.

 - Loss of employment,

 - And others.

-When the damages are high, it’s often because you’ve suffered a permanent impairment or because you can no longer do the work for which you’re trained.
 In this case, you will need to secure further training in order to seek new employment or, you simply won’t be able to work any longer.
-You can and should be compensated for that loss.
-You can be compensated for both past wages and future wages.
+You deserve compensation for that loss.
+You can include both past wages and future wages in this calculation.

 In the case of pain and suffering, there are those who have to live with certain kinds of pain for the rest of their lives.
-For instance, in cases where hips and spines are injured, the pain can be extensive.
+For instance, cases with hip and spinal injuries often cause serious, lingering pain.

 In other cases, victims may no longer have the ability to walk or run.
 Those who enjoyed jogging or playing sports have suffered another injury.
 They can no longer partake in the activities that they once enjoyed.
 These are all damages that you deserve to be compensated for.

 In cases where a car accident robs you of your ability to use your arms or legs, you will not only require significant changes to your home, but further medical treatment, and you may not be able to work for a while.
 In cases where a car accident leaves you disfigured, you may also face serious adjustments to your quality of life.